sveinho/elistio/articles/startpoint-roles.md

-# Combining resources for digital curation and digital preservation practices
+# Joint resources for curation and preservation practices

 _Startpoint: A synthesis of Data Curation Network in US and their resources and the Digital Preservation Coalition Handbook_